AceAlloushX/My-website/README.md

 23/10/2024, Version 1.4
 - Background has been enhanced for a more modern and visually appealing experience.
+- Resolved an issue causing extra horizontal space when viewing the site on mobile devices.
 <br><br>

 20/9/2024, Version 1.3